How to Use a Guided Prayer Journal: Structure Explained

 How long should a daily entry be?

-Five to fifteen focused minutes is often sufficient.
+Five to fifteen focused minutes is often enough when the entry is clear and rooted in Scripture.

 Can I use a digital guided prayer journal?